IBM/GetStartedJava/README.md

 2. Add a user in the application.
 And then add a user of the same name.
 Since there is no Redis service defined, duplicates will still be successful.

-3. In IBM Cloud, go to the Cloudant dashboard for the service, select all of the documents in the `mydb` database and then delete them:
+3. In IBM Cloud, go to the Cloudant dashboard for the service, if there are any documents listed, select all of them in the `mydb` database and then delete them:

     ![](images/CloudantUsers.png)

-4. Create a Redis instance.
-Either start a local copy of Redis and update `redis.properties` with the value `redis://localhost:6379/` or create a Compose for Redis service instance in Bluemix using the service catalog and copy the credentials to the `redis.properties` file.
+4. Create a Redis instance: Either start a local copy of Redis and update `redis.properties` with the value `redis://localhost:6379/` OR create a Compose for Redis service instance in Bluemix using the service catalog and copy the `URL` credential to the `redis.properties` file.

 5. After updating the `redis.properties` file, restart the application on Liberty.

 6. Use the application again.
 Try to use the same name twice.
+At this point, Redis will catch the submission and prevent duplicates.

     ![](images/AliceTwice.png)